Tips for Preventing Running Injuries: Essential Tips for Running Injury-Free

 by Joe Armeli | Doctor of Physical Therapy

-So, what can you do to avoid running injuries?
-In this article, we'll explore some proven strategies for keeping yourself healthy on the road.
-From proper warm-ups and footwear to listening to your body and seeking professional help when needed, we'll cover everything you need to know to stay injury-free and enjoy the benefits of running for years to come.
+In this article, we'll explore proven strategies for staying healthy on the road, from proper warm-ups and footwear to listening to your body and seeking professional help when needed.

 Common running injuries

-Warming up before a run is an essential part of injury prevention.
-It helps to get your body ready for the demands of running by getting the blood flowing to muscles, raising the muscle's temperature, mentally preparing you, and loosening the joints.
+Warming up is an essential part of injury prevention.
+It helps prepare your body for the demands of running by increasing blood flow, raising muscle temperature, mentally preparing you, and loosening the joints.

 Knee To Chest